mrdobbs2010/AWS_Defense_in_Depth/README.md

   * A VPC with specified CIDR block.
   * Subnets in defined availability zones.
   * Security groups with tailored ingress and egress rules.
+  * An internet gateway for internet access.
+  * A route table associated with the subnet for access control.
-  * EC2 instances configured with SSH and RDP access.
+  * EC2 instances in a Windows environment configured with RDP access from a specified IP address or CIDR block.
+  * A generated RSA key pair with 2048 bits: public key generated into AWS Console and private key into working directory.
 This setup demonstrates a layered approach to security and showcases how to manage resources as code with Terraform.

 ## Features